 When comparing MRI scans of brain activity, the female brain reveals an increased number of neural connections.
 This makes it more efficient and helps with interpreting one’s social surroundings.

 On the other hand, the male brain is neurologically wired to be more logical, making it more effective at linking perception with action.
-This helps men be more intuitive.
+This helps men be more intuitive in a different sense, particularly in areas like spatial awareness and problem-solving.
+So, while women may excel in emotional and social intuition, men have their own areas of intuitive strength.
 You guys also have better spatial intelligence, so stop making us navigate!